 Noro has homes, schools, a port and a central market located very close to the road.
 Homes, schools (including pre-schools), and markets are categorised as sensitive receptors where people can be more susceptible to the adverse effects of exposure, like to traffic (safety), noise, dust and vibrations.
 Sensitive receptors do not usually include places of business or public open space.
+Environmentally sensitive areas also include but not limited to swamps, coral reef, wildlife habitat areas (KBA) and steep slopes.

-The sensitive receptors that have been identified during initial screening for the ongoing and planned activities is presented in Figure 7 below and Appendix A.
+The sensitive receptors that have been identified during initial screening for the ongoing and planned activities is presented in Figure 21 below and Appendix A.